neilmce/tupleware/README.md

 * Type safety.
 We want to support users who believe in strongly typed designs.
 * Catch as many errors as possible in the compilation phase rather than at runtime.
 * No external dependencies.
 We want the library to be as small as possible and easy to integrate.
+* Tuple element indices are 1-based, not 0-based.

 Requirements & limitations.
 ===